Home ยป Recipes ยป Cakes

 Chocolate Mixture: Melt the milk and dark chocolate in a large bowl, stirring until smooth.
 Let cool slightly, then whisk in the egg yolks one at a time, followed by the salt and vanilla.

-Assembling the Cake
+Step 8: Assemble the Cake

 Youโ€™ll need a 9-inch pastry ring or springform pan with acetate for assembly.

-If using a springform pan, you probably wonโ€™t be able to fit all the mousse in the pan, so you can either halve the mousse recipe in that case, or divide the leftover mousse that didnโ€™t fit between ramekins.
+If using a springform pan, you probably wonโ€™t be able to fit all the mousse in the pan, so you can either halve the mousse recipe in that case or divide the leftover mousse that didnโ€™t fit between ramekins.

 Place one cake layer in the base of the ring or pan, ensuring the acetate is secured around the edges.